|

 But regardless of how suspect areas are identified, you cannot know exactly how much

-moisture is trapped without penetrating the EIFS and directly measuring the moisture
+moisture is trapped without penetrating the cladding and directly measuring the moisture

 content of the building materials inside.
 There is just no other way.
 This has